 Tsubomi's nude transformation sequences are anatomically correct, of course.
 There are comedy boob superwobbles and random buxom toplessness... and all that's just in the title sequence.
 The supervillain (Sister Biene) has a fellatio whip attack and her minions shoot at Tsubomi with their boobs.
 Hikaru drives her off by splashing with something that may or may not be cum over her face.
 Superhero catchphrases are lewd, e.g. Pinky Vibrator, Rose Pinky Viagra and Rose Orgasm Power Erection.

 ...and that's it.
-There's not a lot of point to it, except to be rude.
+There's not much point to it, except to be rude.
 I don't mind it, but it's the kind of thing you'd expect from fourteen-year-old schoolboys.
 After that, though, the TV show is actually trying to be a regular series.

 It had a troubled production history, mind you.
 The TV show was censored, even down to the opening and closing credits.
 An uncensored version got released on DVD... but this was then cancelled halfway and it seems that eps.4-6 now only exist in their censored TV versions.
 I still wouldn't call eps.1-3 steamy, though.
 Tsubomi no longer works in the sex industry and is instead just an ordinary waitress.
 One of her friends sleeps with married men, but not on-screen.
 In fairness the show's trying to keep up Papillon Rose traditions.
 Lama performs cunnilingus on Tsubomi to cure her insomnia, the monster-of-the-week goes for boob gropes and there's a crotch-in-face attack.
 However the impression one gets is of a straight magical girl show with a couple of mild fetishes.
 Tsubomi defends her friends, gets angry with villains and takes her fights fairly seriously.
 (This makes her less Usagi-like, incidentally, and she's now effectively grown up.)